Cannabis logistics startup Wayv launches dynamic distribution platform – TechCrunch

 Supply chain logistics is a headache and a half across any industry, but the difficulty level goes way up within the world of cannabis.
 Because of federal laws, FedEx, UPS and USPS are not an option.
-Distributors need a variety of licenses and must operate within specific regulation.
+Distributors need a variety of licenses and must operate within specific regulations.
 For example, cannabis brands must either become their own first-party distributor, with W2 employees and company-owned cars, distribution centers, etc., or use a licensed third-party distributor.

 Wayv, the B2B cannabis logistics platform founded by serial entrepreneur Keith McCarty, is looking to solve this problem with the launch of its Dynamic Distribution platform.
-Of course, Wayv has been operational for upwards of a year, having received $5 million in seed led by Craft Ventures’ David Sacks (former coworker to McCarty from the Yammer days) back in October 2018.
+Of course, Wayv has been operational for upwards of a year, having received $5 million in seed led by Craft Ventures’ David Sacks (former co-worker to McCarty from the Yammer days) back in October 2018.

 Today, however, marks the public launch of Dynamic Distribution, which not only connects brands, retailers and distributors to streamline cannabis supply chain logistics, but allows brands to list themselves as third-party distributors for other brands.
 Plus, the platform automatically checks for compliance with all parties on the platform across federal, state and local laws.

-Note: Editor’s Note: An earlier version of this article stated that Wayv is working with Caliva, Kurvana and SPWG.
-Those deals are still being ironed out.